DeathWrench/Majora-s-Mask-N64-OST-to-3DS/README.md

 * Replace the files in the extracted RomFS directory with the ones from the .zip and rebuild the .3DS/.CIA file.
 * Then you can run/install it in Citra.

-# Songs that can't be replaced.
+# Songs that can't be replaced
 The shop music, boat ride, milk bar, and minigame music are mono and sound like they're playing out of a radio.
 For some reason unbeknownst to me.
 Porting the originals causes extreme audio bugs and sometimes crashes, even when converted to mono.
 If anyone can solve this mystery, I'll try and put them back in.